EssiJunior/EssiJunior/README.md

 Software developer, and tech instructor.
 ----------------------------------------

-Since 3 years, I've been developing web and mobile applications using Python and JavaScript mostly.
-I have expertise in React, React Native, Next.js, Node.js, FastAPI and related packages.
-I recently worked as a web instructor and database instructor.
+Since 3 years, I've been developing web, mobile and desktop applications using fastapi and JavaScript mostly.
+I have expertise in React, React Native, Next.js, Node.js, FastAPI,Laravel and related packages.
+I recently worked as a web instructor.
 Much more details in my Portfolio and resume.

 * 🌍  I'm based in Cameroon
 * 🖥️  See my portfolio at [My portfolio](http://essijunior.com)
 * ✉️  You can contact me at [nessipjunior@gmail.com](mailto:nessipjunior@gmail.com)
-* 🚀  I'm currently working on [Flikart website](http://flikart.org)
+* 🚀  I'm currently working on a Next.js static site
 * 🧠  I'm learning UI/UX
 * 🤝  I'm open to collaborating on innovative projects
 * ⚡  I like football.